Duration and Convexity

 Bond Price Change = Duration × Yield Change + Convexity Adjustment

 Important Note!
 The convexity can actually have several values depending on the convexity adjustment formula used.
-Many calculators on the Internet calculate convexity according to the following formula:
+Many online calculators calculate convexity according to this formula:

 2. Convexity Approximation Formula